awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 The possible values for `repo_upgrade` are as follows:

 `security`
-Apply outstanding updates that Amazon marks as security updates\.
+Apply outstanding critical or important updates that Amazon marks as security updates\.

 `bugfix`
 Apply updates that Amazon marks as bug fixes\.
 Bug fixes are a larger set of updates, which include security updates and fixes for various other minor bugs\.